-Activity Evidence that supports this approach Challenge number(s) addressed Counselling for identified students with SEMH issues CBT intervention up to psychodynamic counselling all have clear impact in supporting student emotional skill level and reduce depression and signs of anxiety (EEF) 4 ELSA role supported for SEMH in KS3 As above but with additional group dynamic of reduction in isolation and feelings associated with this 4 Appropriation of administration team member to support Attendance during the pandemic has demonstrated gaps nationally and keeping families engaged is a priority in 5 attendance work with disadvantaged students and families order to ensure results and student engagement in their own future Personal Development Bursary roles to support engagement and wellbeing Mindfulness, emotional literacy, emotional intelligence, engagement with the NSB and wider world, supporting cultural, financial and other divides - these reduce conflict and behavioural incidents 4 Residential, music peripatetic lessons, school club access for clubs that require additional cost, subsidies to support engagement in activities NSB programmes have always ensured participation and engagement are high.
+Activity Evidence that supports this approach Challenge number(s) addressed Mental Health Practitioner to manage students with significant barriers or ability to access school and negotiate with families.
+Counselling for identified students with SEMH issues Mental Health Practitioner and school led counselling CBT intervention, Person Centred Counselling, Psychodynamic Counselling all have clear impact in supporting student emotional skill level and reduce depression and signs of anxiety 4 ELSA role supported for SEMH in KS3 As above but with additional group dynamic of reduction in isolation and feelings associated with this 4 Appropriation of administration team member to support Attendance during the pandemic has demonstrated gaps nationally and keeping families engaged is a priority in 5 attendance work with disadvantaged students and families order to ensure results and student engagement in their own future Personal Development Bursary roles to support engagement and wellbeing Mindfulness, emotional literacy, emotional intelligence, engagement with the NSB and wider world, supporting cultural, financial and other divides - these reduce conflict and behavioural incidents 4 Residential, music peripatetic lessons, school club access for clubs that require additional cost, subsidies to support engagement in activities NSB programmes have always ensured participation and engagement are high.
 Disadvantaged groups engagement would normally be lower in some of these areas but with support the participation remains close to non-disadvantaged students at NSB 4 & 5 Sports teams - disadvantaged students joined in a school team and given all facilities to ensure engagement inclusive of transport Immediate engagement in Year 7 with a plan to avoid drop our rate.
 Understanding Teamwork and participation over outcomes.
 4 Mentoring work - related to behavioural incidents leading to specific interventions to reduce incident frequency led by specialist support staff Identification of incidents and succession of incidents through Year Team Leaders and Pupil Welfare Panel analysis.
 Targeting interventions and tier of intervention to ensure barriers between school and student are removed and engagement in their educational process is high 4 & 5

-Total budgeted cost: £ 160,000
+Total budgeted cost: £ 170,000